 Kelly Hamilton, Meetings, 83 lb*

-*People following the Weight Watchers plan can expect to lose 1-2 pounds per week.
+*People following the Weight Watchers plan can expect to lose up to two pounds per week.
 Kelly lost weight on a prior Weight Watchers program and SmartPoints®.

 “Being at my goal isn’t about that magic number for me anymore.
 It’s about how I feel when I wake up every morning and go to bed each night.”